 Some advantages of using a platform like this include:

 Works alongside your existing payroll software to provide your HR team with a more streamlined, comprehensive administration experience

 Identifies the benefits that provide the most value to employees and reduce overall costs

-Helps with the employee onboarding process by giving employees information on their benefits options (401k, medical insurance, etc.)
+Helps with the employee onboarding process by giving employees information on their benefits options (401k, medical insurance, healthcare options, etc.)